wp-plugins/1000grad-epaper/readme.txt

 Weitere Kanäle z.B. für zusätzliche Widget-Plätze können bei Bedarf hinzugefügt werden.

-Convert your PDF document to an online document, by using our 1000° web service and embed it via wordpress widget or shortcode in your page.
-Regular web browsers make use of our enhanced flash viewer, whereas mobile devices running on Android and iOS will use out up-to-date HTML5 viewer.
-Your converted PDF document can be updated, or replaced anytime.
-In order to do that, simply upload the new PDF document to your existing ePaper channel.
-Take our a closer look at our free beta-service and take your ePaper channel for a test-drive.
-Additional publishing channels, for instance for more widgets can be added on demand.

-= Tested versions: =

-* CURL has to be installed / CURL muss auf dem Wordpress System installiert sein!

-= Contact =

-  1000°DIGITAL GmbH
-  Lampestr.
-2
-  D-04107 Leipzig
-  support@1000grad-epaper.de
-  www.1000grad-epaper.de

 == Installation ==

-Und so geht´s:

-1. Installieren
+= Installation Instructions =

+* Upload the plugin folder to the '/wp-content/plugins/' directory
+* Activate the new plugin through the 'Plugins' menu in WordPress
+* Confirm email registration after activation in the settings
+* Upload PDF at the 1000°grad plugin page
+* Set Title and language during upload progress
+* add post or page with that ePaper Channel or use shortcode in existing posts or pages
+* explore the posibility to use the ePaper widgets
+* Enjoy!

+= Instruktionen =

-    Laden Sie das Wordpress Plugin aus dem Wordpress Marketplace herunter.
+*  Laden Sie das Wordpress Plugin aus dem Wordpress Marketplace herunter und aktivieren es.
-2. Registrieren
-    Registrieren Sie sich für die Nutzung des Dienstes.
+*  Registrieren Sie sich für die Nutzung des Dienstes.
 Als Dankeschön erhalten Sie einen Kanal kostenlos für die Dauer von 12 Monaten.
-3. Hochladen
-    Laden Sie Ihre PDF-Datei hoch.
+*  Laden Sie Ihre PDF-Datei hoch.
 Ihre ePaper-Ausgabe für Web und Mobile wird direkt erstellt.
-4. Verlinken
-    Verlinken Sie Ihre ePaper-Ausgabe in Ihrem Blog.
+*    Verlinken Sie Ihre ePaper-Ausgabe in Ihrem Blog.
 Dazu haben Sie folgende Möglichkeiten:
-    » Verlinkung via Widget
+    ** Verlinkung via Widget
-    » Verlinkung als Wordpress Kürzel (Shortcode)
+    ** Verlinkung als Wordpress Kürzel (Shortcode)
-    » Verlinkung per Textlink
+    ** Verlinkung per Textlink
-    » Verlinkung per HTML-Code
+    * Verlinkung per HTML-Code
-5. Verwaltung Ihrer Ausgaben
-6. Aktualisieren Sie Ihren ePaper-Kanal oder buchen Sie neue Kanäle hinzu wenn Sie mehrere ePaper-Ausgaben gleichzeitig darstellen möchten.
+*    Aktualisieren Sie Ihren ePaper-Kanal oder buchen Sie neue Kanäle hinzu wenn Sie mehrere ePaper-Ausgaben gleichzeitig darstellen möchten.

-Installation Instructions

-1. Upload the plugin folder to the '/wp-content/plugins/' directory
-2. Activate the new plugin through the 'Plugins' menu in WordPress
-3. Confirm email registration after activation in the settings
-4. Upload PDF at the 1000°grad plugin page
-5. Set Title and language during upload progress
-6. add post or page with that ePaper Channel or use shortcode in existing posts or pages
-7. explore the posibility to use the ePaper widgets
-7. Enjoy!

 == Frequently Asked Questions ==

+= How to get started? =

+Download the 1000° ePaper plugin from wordpress marketplace to your wordpress installation.
+The installation process is fully automated.
+The first time you access the newly created 1000° ePaper page in your control panel, you will be asked for registration.
+Registering with our service is free of charge and without obligation, but yet necessary to provide every user with their respective ePaper-publication.
+After successful registration you can immediately start creating your ePaper-publications and embedding them into your blog.

+= Are there any costs for the use of this plugin? =

+Using this plugin is free of charge and without obligation.
+For the duration of the beta phase, every user is provided with a free ePaper channel to publish documents and evaluate our service.
+As a thank-you gift for our dedicated beta testers, they receive a free channel for 12 months even after the completion of the beta.
+Further channel may be purchased in the final release by clicking the upgrade button.

+= How long is the beta phase intended to last? =

+The beta phase will run for approximately 3 months, followed by the 1.0 release version.
+For the duration of the beta phase every registered (=beta tester) user will be provided with a free channel to evaluate our service.
+The free channel may be used for a period of 12 months after the completion of the beta phase.
+Afterwards the channel will either be deactivated, or remain active if you wish continue.
+The beta trial DOES NOT result in an automatic service charge or any other obligation.
+Please rest assured, you don’t have to pay anything unless explicitly want to.

 = Wie kann ich starten? =